serenagrl/ansible-kubernetes/README.md

 ```

 > [!NOTE]
-> Sometimes the download may take a bit longer due to the designated mirror or connectivity issues.
-If such cases occur, you can manually download the cloud image file, rename it to `ubuntu-cloud.img` and copy it into the `temp_dir` location that you have specified i.e. `/var/automate`
+> Sometimes the download may take longer due to designated mirrors or connectivity issues.
+In such cases, manually download the cloud image file, rename it to `ubuntu-cloud.img` and copy it into the location specified in `temp_dir` (i.e. `/var/automate`) in the Ubuntu WSL.

 For `redhat`:
 * Please download the **Red Hat Enterprise Linux Guest Image** and specify it in `vm.redhat.kvm_image`.